Isaiah Bradley: Captain America timeline

 Clarifying the timeline for Isaiah Bradley and Steve Rogers—and who predates whom—Robert Morales states in his appendix to the Truth: Red, White & Black trade paperback collection (2004):

 Truth co-creator Kyle Baker further clarified the respective timelines of Bradley and Rogers in an interview:

 Reaction and analysis

 Editor-in-chief Axel Alonso felt that critical reaction of some fans to the first image that Marvel released of the silhouette of an African American man in a Captain America costume was based on the prejudicial assumption that it tarnished Captain America's legacy.
-Alonso stated that by the time the entire series had been published, reaction was more positive, with one prominent reviewer writing that he had done precisely this.
+Alonso stated that by the time the entire series had been published, reaction was more positive, with "[o]ne high-profile reviewer even… admitting he'd unfairly pre-judged the series, that he now saw it was about building bridges between people, not burning them…."

-Sharon Packer, in her 2010 book Superheroes and Superegos: Analyzing the Minds Behind the Masks, the events and characters of Truth convey important messages about decoded as commentary on race relations, conspiracy theories, and performance enhancement in sports.
+Sharon Packer, in her 2010 book Superheroes and Superegos: Analyzing the Minds Behind the Masks, wrote that the events and characters of Truth: Red, White & Black convey important messages about race relations, conspiracy theories, and performance enhancement in sports.